Homemade Peach Lemonade

 Just a couple of notes on the raw honey!
 Be sure not to add the raw honey to the cooked peaches until after the heat is turned off – you want to maintain all of the mineral and enzyme benefits of the raw honey.
 I get my raw honey from a local farmer.
 Take a visit to the farmer’s market and see what you can find or ask around there.
 You can also find it online as well from stores like Tropical Traditions.

-- 2 cups sliced, pitted peaches (Fresh or frozen)
+- 2 cups peaches sliced, fresh or frozen

 - 3 cups water